codeboost/planetawww/README.md

 If you want to bump major version, do it manually.
 If not supplied, the version is not changed.

+To see current version of the deployed application, use the `/version` route.

 ## Development

 Start the app: